shoplineos/shopline-sdk-go/README.md

 ### Webhooks verification

-In order to be sure that a webhook is sent from SHOPLINE API you could easily verify it with the VerifyWebhookRequest method.
+In order to be sure that a webhook is sent from SHOPLINE you could easily verify it with the VerifyWebhookRequest method.
 For more details, see: [Webhooks](https://developer.shopline.com/docs/apps/api-instructions-for-use/webhooks/overview?version=v20260301)

 For example: